noahehall/theBookOfNoah/0current/security/oauth.md

     - dynamic client registration rfc 7591: create client applications
     - dynamic client registration management rfc 7592: manage those client applications with consistent & predictable APIs
   - auth server metadata doc rfc 8414: the auth server should always communicate what capabilities (extensions) it supports and the various endpoints available
+  - SMART on FHIR: designed specifically to integrate with electronic health records/patient portals in healthcare
+    - enables a receptionist in some health care settings to see what tests(etc) youve taken, but not the test results
+  - HRT: health relationship trust: to share even more specific data
+  - open banking: the process of banks & other traditional financial institutions giving customers & third parties easy digital access to users financial data

 #### OpenID Connect